oozdal/oozdal/README.md

 - I'm working towards the AWS Developer Associate Exam.

-- These days, I'm self-teaching how to effectively build and monitor machine learning models on edge devices.
+- These days, I'm self-teaching how to effectively build and monitor embedded machine learning models on edge devices.

-- I love coding, even though some mornings I find myself coding with Lisa LeBlanc's "Aujourd'hui, ma vie c'est d'la marde".
-It's become my go-to debugging song :)

 - 📫 How to connect with me **www.linkedin.com/in/ozerozdal/**